Color by Category

 As we all know that whole universe constitute chemistry in it.
 In the form of smallest unit that is atom, and after it comes to molecules and modern periodic classification of elements.
 The entire universe is made up of elements.

 So to understand the chemistry around us first there is a need to understand its basic unit that is element.

 Anything can be understood well if there is a proper system.
-And to understand the Classification of Elements there physical and chemical properties there is a need of classification.
+And to understand the Classification of Elements their physical and chemical properties, there is a need of classification.

-So, to understand the properties of elements we have classified modern periodic classification of elements.
+So, to understand the properties of elements Ziyyara provides home tuition classes of Chemistry to the students.
+Our tutors help you understand the modern periodic classification of elements class 10.
+Periodic classification of elements is the only method by which elements are grouped on the basis of their properties.
+All the elements are arranged in group and periods in periodic table.
 Various scientists have done their contribution in this regard with the elements of their time.
-As there is on-going discovery of element taking place till now as well.
-That’s why modern periodic classification of elements has important stand in chemistry.
+As there is on-going discovery of elements taking place till now as well.
+That’s why modern periodic classification of elements has an important stand in chemistry.